aisamanra/posts/in-praise-of-pbm/POST.md

 2. Cairo, SVG, and generated vector images: _planned_
 3. Practical PostScript—no, why are you laughing, I'm serious: _planned_
 4. How I approach procedural images: _planned_
-5. How I've done generative 3D stuff and what you should do instead: _planned_

 # Generative pixel art